 - Validity of Medical – Must hold a valid EU (Part-MED) issued Class 1 medical certificate.

-- Holds a valid multi-engine instrument rating
+- Hold a valid multi-engine instrument rating

 - Applicants holding a CERTIFICATE OF COMPLETION OF APS MCC-TRAINING in accordance with AMC2 FCL.735.A

-- Will be given preference during selection
+- Will be given preference during initial selection

 - Will be at a distinct advantage in the interview and assessment process.